Generative Anchored Fields: Controlled Data Generation via Emergent Velocity Fields and Transport Algebra

 Similarly, from the swap operator in~\eqref{eq:swapped_drift}, we have $v(\mathbf{x}_{1-t},t)=(1-2t)\mathbf{x}_{1-t} + (\tilde{K}_{\text{res}}-\tilde{J}_{\text{res}})$.
 Let $\tilde{\Delta}_{\text{res}}=\tilde{K}_{\text{res}}-\tilde{J}_{\text{res}}$ and examine $v$ at $t \in [0,1]$.

-As we have discussed earlier, in GAF, we do not train the velocity field directly, as in rectified flow.
+As we have discussed earlier, in GAF, we do not train the velocity field directly, as in rectified flow (see Section~\ref{GAF:rectified_flow_comparison} for a comparison).
 Instead, the velocity simply emerges from the twins opposite movement.
 However, from~\eqref{eq:velocity_at_each_time} and~\eqref{eq:swap_velocity_at_each_time}, we can see that the emergent velocity field incorporates knowledge of the trajectory's endpoint.

 Let $g_0 = J_{\text{res}}+\tilde{K}_{\text{res}}$ and $g_1 = K_{\text{res}}+\tilde{J}_{\text{res}}$.
 The ideal \textit{time-antisymmetric} condition is $g_0=g_1=0$.
 Hence, we define the residual-antisymmetry penalty as: